Top 7 ICU Nurse Interview Questions to Ask

 As a hiring manager, it’s important to accept the fact that turnover is inevitable, and you may find it more important to focus on a nurse’s competency and skills instead of their potential for longevity.
 These ICU nurse interview questions are designed to help managers find the best fit for current needs while considering the generational challenges impacting the future of nursing.

-1. Provide an example of a situation where you had to make a decision under pressure and time was limited.
+1. Provide an example of a situation where you had to make a clinical decision under pressure and time was limited.
 What happened?

 ICU nurses frequently have to make split-second decisions, as a patient’s conditions can change at a moment’s notice.
 This question evaluates the decision-making skills necessary to thrive in this environment.
 It also allows a nurse to demonstrate resourcefulness and willingness to ask for help in emergencies.